abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

     [ 0010 .
 1000 .
 0010 .
 1010 ] [ 1000 .
 1000 .
 1000 .
 1000 ]

+---

 Vector has the first 16 bits to store whether it's a canonical tile or not.
-If it's a non-conanical tile, that is, the bit is set for that position, there will be a hexit in the latter 16 bits.
+If it's a non-canonical tile, that is, the bit is set for that position, there will be a hexit in the latter 16 bits.
 Each hexit has the first bit to indicate whether it's part of a longer chain.
 A special code is used to indicate the tile variant has overflowed and the OverlfowMap should be consulted.